A minimal wake-vortex model explains formation flight of flapping birds

 \subsection{Calculation of induced flow velocity}

 Here we define $\vec{v}_{\rm{uu,ud,du,dd}}(y^{\pm};x^*,z^*)$, the flow induced by the leader's vortical wake at the follower's wingtips in a given leader-follower configuration, in order to make use of Eq. (\ref{eqn:integral_approx}).
 The leader's wake comprises 8 finite-length Rankine vortex filaments, as shown in Fig. \ref{fig:wake_structure}.
 The contributions from each of these filaments are linearly combined (again, dropping the up/down subscripts):

-A given vortex filament, which has signed circulation $\Gamma$, is characterized by endpoints $\vec{r}_1$ and $\vec{r}_2$, with positive direction pointing from $\vec{r}_1$ to $\vec{r}_2$.
+A given vortex filament $i$, which has signed circulation $\Gamma$, is characterized by endpoints $\vec{r}_{i,1}$ and $\vec{r}_{i,2}$, with positive direction pointing from $\vec{r}_{i,1}$ to $\vec{r}_{i,2}$.
 To avoid divergence to infinity, these vortex filaments are endowed with Rankine cores, i.e., cores which undergo solid-body rotation.
 The radius of the core is $r_c=0.171b$ \cite{Young2003VortexCore}, where $b$ is the semispan length.